top of page

 black buddha yoga for leadership.jpg

-This page anchors our work on the yoga and leadership, which is based on content found in our Guide to Yoga.
+This page anchors our work on yoga and leadership, which is based on content found in our Guide to Yoga.

 Whether we like it or not, our unwanted thoughts and painful emotions shape our choices—not because they’re present, but because we try to keep them absent.
 The capacity to become aware of discomfort before being consumed by it is the difference between choice and compulsion.
 What we do with this awareness is up to us.